scottpdawson/taughannock/posts/gorge-road-parking-lot.md

 ## October 28, 2024

 From [Liz Graeper Thomas](https://www.facebook.com/groups/597252040386618/user/427577/?__cft__[0]=AZUGhvQi3bqRmeyRvlYtfxHcg3Jk7Idjuk0TZhGNN9zYwVS7ukltQN51VgyQ-p7GsgB-ZfgTFg9uknFWPdDdr5sS_lyQErqq8lM_cMg3jTNg6_ZD26gx2R09A3LdHMLq3hnEwaFfLrgRd6XywDWwpUNf&__tn__=-UC%2CP-R) on Facebook – The railroad trestle is now closed at the top of Taughannock Park and the trail dead ends on the south Rim Trail at the trestle requiring hikers doing a clockwise loop on the Rim Trail to double back to the small parking area on Gorge Road to complete a loop.
 Because that's a BIG pain, we've created a detour from the Rim Trail, through our land to get back onto Gorge Road without a big double back.
 Look for a detour sign on cardboard before reaching the trestle off the Rim Trail.
 Follow the white blazes to reach Gorge Road. ([original post](https://www.facebook.com/groups/blackdiamondtrail/posts/8288348024610276/?__cft__[0]=AZUGhvQi3bqRmeyRvlYtfxHcg3Jk7Idjuk0TZhGNN9zYwVS7ukltQN51VgyQ-p7GsgB-ZfgTFg9uknFWPdDdr5sS_lyQErqq8lM_cMg3jTNg6_ZD26gx2R09A3LdHMLq3hnEwaFfLrgRd6XywDWwpUNf&__tn__=%2CO%2CP-R))

+## April 25, 2025

+It's been a while since providing an update, and a recent hike afforded me the opportunity to take some progress photos.
+A substantial timber railing is up along Gorge Road, leading to the new parking lot and building.
+The building itself is substantially completed, with work progressing on the inside.
+Around the corner on Jacksonville Road, progress is less obvious.
+The old parking lot has been transformed with landscaping, and it appears there's plenty of work on the pedestrian bridge with new concrete supports in place.

+{% picture "/images/gorge-road-parking/road-railing.jpg", "Freshly-cut wood railing" %}

+{% picture "/images/gorge-road-parking/parking-lot-building-progress.jpg", "Building and parking lot progress" %}